MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

     > [!NOTE]
     > The bandwidth limit is the total value of  inbound bandwidth and outbound bandwidth.

-    The equivalent ratios For GRE, and L3 tunnels are 1/5 and 1/2 respectively.
+    The equivalent ratios for GRE, and L3 tunnels are 1/5 and 1/2 respectively.

 9. Configure the number of reserved nodes for back-up in **Nodes for reserved for failures field**.
 10. To configure individual gateway VMs, click each VM and select the IPv4 frontend subnet, specify the local ASN, and optionally add the peering device information for the BGP peer.